James W. Nance: Congressional aide

 Nance soon returned to the private sector, working for the Boeing Military Airplane Company; and supporting Helms, even paying his filing fee in 1990.

 In late 1991, the senator coaxed his friend out of retirement, appointing him as the minority staff director for the United States Senate Committee on Foreign Relations in January 1992, replacing James P. Lucier and removing other aides.
 With the Republican Revolution in 1994, Nance became the majority staff director for Helms, now the chairman of the committee.
 He also worked for minimum wage, after failing in an attempt to work for nothing; he called his 38-fold pay increase in 1995 "living high off the hog".

 As his old friend and fellow conservative, Nance had the rare ability to persuade the obstinate and obstructionist Helms to support certain measures, such as the START II treaty.
-Nance disagreed openly with Helms's pro-life policies and bragged openly to Committee staff that he had paid for an abortion for a girlfriend of one of his sons.
-He persuaded Helms to back off on his opposition to abortion.
 Still, the admiral came under fire: a North Carolina POW/MIA group began a national letter-writing campaign against him in 1995, claiming that, in firing Lucier and other aides, he had turned Helms away from the POW/MIA issue; and the next year, when Ruth Marcus of The Washington Post revealed that the Jesse Helms Center, of which Nance was a board member, received hundreds of thousands of dollars from the governments of Taiwan and Kuwait, as well as from R. J. Reynolds Tobacco Company, United States Tobacco Company and Milliken & Company.

 Still, Nance endured; and though his health declined over time—in 1997, he suffered serious injuries in a car accident—Nance, seen as the more genial gentleman to Helms's more feisty populism, continued to work, often arriving at 7 am.

 Death

 Nance died on May 11, 1999, from complications from myelodysplasia, at the National Institutes of Health campus in Bethesda, Maryland.
 A few hours before his death, Senator Helms had tearfully requested prayers for Nance from his fellow senators; their tributes took up 13 whole pages of the Congressional Record.
 He was later replaced as staff director by Stephen Biegun.

-Though attended by dignitaries like Senator Helms and Madeleine K. Albright, his funeral, held on May 19, 1999, was simple; he is buried at Arlington National Cemetery.
+He is buried at Arlington National Cemetery.

+Nance was survived by his wife, Mary Lyda and his four children.